rickyamparo/lettuce_connect/README.md

-# README

-This project is the This project is the personal project of Ricky Amparo.
-Ricky Amparo is a Turing School student and is currently in Mod3 of the Backend program.

-# Goal
+# Lettuce Connect

-Lettuce Connect is a digital business card aimed at organizing the connections one makes at a networking event.
+Lettuce Connect is a digital business card aimed at organizing all of the connections you make at a networking event.
+Built with Ruby on Rails for the backend and boot strap to style the front end.

-# Technology

-Lettuce Connect is built primarily on Ruby on Rails 5.
-The current front end styling is built by Bootstrap 4.
+## Running Locally

+* Clone this repo
+* CD into this repo
+* Run `rake db:create db:mgirate db:seed` to create your database and seed it
+* Run `rails server` in your command line
+* Open `http://localhost:3000/` in your browser
+* Refer to the seed file for account information or create your own account.

+## Learning Goals

+The primary focus for this project was to solidify my learning about consuming and building API endpoints, creating an OAuth login with Github and leveraging bootstraps mobile-responsive design.

+## Acknowledgments

+* Turing School of Software Design
+* Cory Westerfield - Product Owner